I Started Focusing On Reading Books Instead Of Collecting Them, And It Has Changed My Life For The Better

 And, it turns out, social media has been a huge driving factor in retraining the consumer parts of our brains...especially for millennials.

-According to a report sited on Forbes 47% of millennials say their purchasing decisions are influenced by social media.
+According to a Deloitte Insights report, 47% of millennials say their purchasing decisions are influenced by social media.
 Beyond that, the article continues, "Consumers who include social media as part of their shopping process are four times more likely to spend more money on purchases.
 They’re also 29% more likely to make a purchase on the same day when using social media to make purchase decisions."

 47% of millennials say their purchase decisions are influenced by social media.